 Chicago flood; Alpine tunnel fires; riverboat boiler explosion; building collapse; plane crash.

-The Trans-Siberian railroad provokes a war, crosses treacherous terrain, and encounters huge obstacles.
+The Trans-Siberian railroad provokes a war, crosses treacherous terrain, and encounters huge obstacles; it's the longest, most expensive and complicated railroad ever built; ordered by the Czar in an effort to save his empire.

-Trains capable of speeds of up to 190 miles per hour can be found throughout the world.
+Trains capable of speeds of up to 190 miles per hour can be found throughout the world; scientists are looking at new alternatives to electricity, including magnetic levitation that can move passenger trains 345 miles per hour and beyond.

 Watertight compartments and a steel-plated hull convince all that HMS Titanic would be unsinkable, but a collision with an iceberg proves the belief wrong.